 Midland’s increasingly youthful energy is reflected in its abundance of local festivals and events, ensuring there’s always something to do.
 The Downtown Farmers Market takes place on Saturday mornings, bringing locals out to shop for handmade or homegrown goods.
 The Mex-Tex Family Fiesta draws large crowds every June with its cultural and culinary offerings.
 There are many ways to celebrate Christmas, including the long-running Christmas at the Mansion at the Museum of the Southwest and Midland Merry Lights, a new event that started in 2024.
 “The city and the convention center invested a lot into that event.
 Several thousand people came to it,” Harris says.

-Friends of College Heights search for the perfect pumpkin at Midland's Artisan Market.
+Residents of the College Heights neighborhood in Midland search for the perfect pumpkin at Midland's Artisan Market.

 A look at Midland's crime and weather